sanathsharma/neovim/README.md

 - `:%s/<old-name>/<new-name>/g` - rename something in a file with a new value
 - `.` - repeat
 - `:<cmd> | only` - `:only` is the command that will make the current window the only window visible.
+- `:so` - re source nvim config
+- `H` - go to top line, in visible range
+- `L` - go to bottom line, in visible range